TatuLund/hilla-v2-demo/README.md

 - Style Grid to have hover effect on data rows
 - Inject tooltip to header with sorter

+## Before running

+Create file "config/secrets/application.properties"

+use this command to generate new random secret for your app:

+openssl rand -base64 32

+Copy the <secret key> to property in application.properties file

+com.example.application.app.secret=<secret key>

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,